Skip to main content

 Brooke Curtis & Becky Mundie

-Aug 2024 ⋅ 4 min read
+Oct 2025 ⋅ 4 min read

 A man and woman sitting at a table in a restaurant, paying for a meal using a terminal

-• Ensure employers distrubute all tips fairly
+• Ensures employers distribute all tips fairly

 Following reports back in 2015 of some major restaurant chains deducting from tips before passing them to staff, people rightly called for fairer treatment of hospitality workers - especially in receiving their full tips and service charges as intended.
 However, COVID-19 added salt to the wound it had already given the hospitality industry.
-With the introduction of cashless transactions, staff found it more difficult for staff to track their tips.
-This only made the calls for action all the louder.
+With the introduction of cashless transactions, staff found it more difficult to track their tips.
+This only made the calls for action louder.

-The Government brought us a new legislation, "Employment (Allocation of Tips) Act 2023", last year.
-This new law and the statutory Code of Practice come into effect on 1st October 2024.
+The Government previously brought us "The UK Tipping Act 2023".
+This new law on tips and the statutory Code of Practice came into effect on 1st October 2024, with extra measures planned for October 2026.

-Below are the key things you need to know, and what you need to do to prepare.
+Below are the key things you need to know and what you need to do to prepare.

-One hundred per cent of qualifying tips must be given to staff.
+100% of qualifying tips must be given to staff.
 This includes discretionary charges, whether card or cash, and you cannot make any deductions from the tip, such as card charges or admin costs (with the only exception being tax).

 Tips must be distributed fairly to all workers, including agency staff who must be treated the same as employed staff.
 Consider all those involved in providing that customer service!